Documenting Chatino Sign Language

 - elicitation tasks

-The data for this deposit were collected by Lynn Hou and Kate Mesh during a trip to San Juan Quiahije in 2012.
+The data for this collection were collected by Lynn Hou and Kate Mesh during a trip to San Juan Quiahije in 2012.
 Joint work from the researchers, and all permissions provided for their past and ongoing work in the community, are archived here.
 Both researchers returned to the field site in later trips and continued their collaboration.
-Because their research foci were distinct, their later footage was placed in separate deposits.
+Because their research foci were distinct, their later footage was placed in separate collections.

 Acknowledgement and citation